ffschm/SiPMTriggerFirmware/README.md

 as well as a simple scaler.
 Please note: The combination of slow control and data aquisition has several drawbacks but can be choosen if handled carefully.

+Currently there are two versions of the SiPMTrigger board (`Scinti_Readout v1` and `Scinti_Readout v2`).
+Due to different channel mappings, each board requires its own firmware.
+Please edit the line `#define SCINTI_READOUT_HW_VERSION 2` according to your needs.

 # Installation

 This sketch depends on the following libraries: